Meet the cast of 2020’s Silent Witness series 23

 Sophia Di Martino performs DCI Claire Ashby

 Who’s DCI Claire Ashby?
 The Senior Investigating Officer within the Jason Forbes case.
-Younger and bold, Claire has rapidly reached the rank of DCI.
+Younger and impressive, Claire has shortly reached the rank of DCI.

 Charles Babalola performs DS Mike Macneil